favarete/GodotBluetooth/README.md

 **Further Information And Demo Projects**

 For complete examples of usage for both *Native Layout* and *Custom Layout*, see the *GodotBluetoothDemos* folder.

+**REMEMBER: You need to compile the module and add the binaries in the examples as per the instructions at the beginning of this file so that the examples work!**

 The circuit used in the demos is quite simple, and can be seen below:

 <p align="center">